Chris Chittell: Career

 Chittal acted for two seasons in the 1970s science fiction TV drama The Tomorrow People.
 His other film appearances included roles in The Beast in the Cellar (1970), The Weekend Murders (1971), The Raging Moon (1971), The Last Valley (1971), Erotic Inferno (1975), Golden Rendezvous (1977), Zulu Dawn (1979) and Game for Vultures (1979).
 He also appeared in a number of Swedish sex films in the 1970s including Swedish Sex Games (aka The Intruders and Let Us Play Sex) in 1975 (which also featured a young Stellan Skarsgård).

 He performed on stage at the Old Vic in Macbeth with Peter O'Toole.
 In 1972, Chittell appeared in the untransmitted Doomwatch episode "Sex and Violence", playing Dick Burns, widely believed to be a parody of Cliff Richard and Richard's part in the Nationwide Festival of Light.
 The "Sex and Violence" episode was included as part of the Doomwatch DVD box set release in April 2016.

-Personal life

-Chittell is married to his Emmerdale co-star Lesley Dunlop, who plays Brenda Walker.